Yesterland A Visit to Disneyland in 1960

 Narrator: “We never know when she’s gonna go off.
 That’s why we call her Ol’ Unfaithful.”

-The newly opened Mine Train Through Nature’s Wonderland still includes the Living Desert and Rainbow Caverns from the older Rainbow Caverns Mine Train.
+The newly opened Mine Train Through Nature’s Wonderland still includes the Living Desert and Rainbow Caverns from the older Rainbow Caverns Mine Ride.
 But the expanded ride now goes through several new wilderness areas.

 Disneyland in 1960